singaltanmay/cineast-wiki/Working-with-Existing-Data.md

 ## Frontend Setup

-For most datasets, we should have the media and thumbnails on a Node accessible within the VPN.
+For most datasets, we should have the media and thumbnails on a node accessible within the VPN.
 Ask your supervisor for a local copy.